klesun-productions/klesun-productions.github.io/entry/public_personal/interviewing/fullstack_questions.md

 - What is state (`useState()`) and what is props?
   - Props are immutable parameters coming from parent component, state are internal mutable variables.

-- If you have a computation-heavy function used in the rendering, how to make it reuse cached result between re-renderings instead of getting called again and again?
+- If you have a CPU-heavy function used in the rendering, how to make it reuse cached result between re-renderings instead of getting called again and again?
 Assuming that this function is expressed through props.
   - `useMemo()`.
 If answered "`useEffect()`", ask for a stateless alternative.

 - What is the second parameter of the `useEffect()`?
 The array that follows the callback parameter.